Tai sabaki

 Tai sabaki is related to ashi sabaki (footwork) and te sabaki (handwork).

-The origins of Tai-sabaki can be transliterated from the sumo wrestler way of honoring the top ranks of grand champions "津名学士気"; which translates into "Bachelor Flow of Grand Champions" when taking into account the yokozuna ranking system for sumo wrestlers.

 Kata

 Tai sabaki is also the name of a group of kata created by Yasuhiro Konishi under the tutelage of Ueshiba Morihei, the creator of aikido.
 These kata were named Tai sabaki Shodan, Tai sabaki Nidan and Tai sabaki Sandan and are some of the original kata of Shindo Jinen-ryu style of karate, created by Yasuhiro Konishi.

 All three katas were created on the basis of the Tai sabaki movements and the circular motions of aikido.

 Although they do not contain complex movements, the whole kata is to be performed as a chain of movements without a specific pause.